TOOLS

 8. Helpline Contact Details for Complex Travel Health Queries

 This is a simple list of telephone numbers and e mail details to help you contact the official services for complex travel health queries.
 An additional space extending over to a second page has been left for you to add your own favourites resources as well.
-Updated May 2022.
+Updated April 2024.

 9. Future travel letter